 The Official Plan describes policies on how land in the community should be used.
 It is prepared with input from the public and helps to ensure that planning and development meets the community’s needs now and in the future.

 Council has adopted a new Official Plan, which is currently being reviewed by the Minister of Municipal Affairs and Housing.
 View the Official Plan adopted by Council

 Secondary Plans set out detailed land use policies to guide growth and development for specific communities.
 The County has revitalized its Secondary Plans for Picton-Hallowell, Rossmore, and Wellington.

 Area-Specific Development Charges for the Wellington Urban Serviced Area

-The County is considering to recover the growth-related costs of service in Wellington by imposing an area-specific development charge (ASDC) by-law in the Wellington Urban Serviced Area.
-If adopted by Council, this ASDC by-law would replace the imposition of the Municipal Act water and wastewater capital charges in this area.
-Council is expected to discuss the by-law at the Committee of the Whole meeting on Thursday, April 29.
+The County has imposed an area-specific development charge (ASDC) by-law in the Wellington Urban Serviced Area to recover the growth-related costs of municipal services.
+This ASDC by-law replaces the imposition of the Municipal Act water and wastewater capital charges in this area.

 View the background study for the Area-Specific Development Charges for the Wellington Urban Serviced Area